ProgressiveHackNight-NYC/nyc.proghacknight.org/_posts/events/2017-03-30-amplifiers-of-community-voice.md

 Once the panel wraps up, the format of the event switches up a mini-hackathon.
 People are invited to break off into groups and work on projects, discuss potential ideas, and share their skills.

-Members of the Chi Hack Night community will be on site to run several of our popular breakout groups including:
+Members of the Prog Hacknight community will be on site to run several of our popular breakout groups including:

 **Civic Tech 101**